SunlayGGX/Storm/README.md

 - **zFar (float, facultative)**: Same as zNear except that we skip displaying all objects farther than this distance value.
 Default value is 20.0.
 - **watchRbId (positive integer tag, facultative)**: Specify which rigid body we should lock the near plane on.
 Default value is unset (no rigid body locked).
 It can be accompanied by one attribute :
  + **showGridFloor (boolean, facultative)**: true if the grid floor should be visible.
 Default is true.
+ + **showCoordinateAxis (boolean, facultative)**: true if the coordinate axis system should be visible.
+Default is true.
  + **trackTranslation (boolean, facultative)**: Flag specifying if we should also translate the camera to keep the watched rb translation moves inside the our field of view.
 Default is false.
 - **minVelocityColorValue (float, facultative)**: Set the minimum velocity value for the watched value to display the coldest colour.
 This is to be expressed as a squared norm.
 Default value is 0.01.
 - **maxVelocityColorValue (float, facultative)**: Set the maximum velocity value for the watched value to display the hottest colour.
 This is to be expressed as a squared norm.
 Default value is 100.